What is Microsoft Project?

 For prospects looking for a project management, document sharing, and collaboration tool that can handle multiple projects, provide a 10,000 foot view of the progress, allow email collaboration, custom create To-Do lists, manage resources without daunting windows and processes, and allow every employee to master it in hours.

-Some viable Microsoft Project alternatives are WorkZone, Wrike, Clarizen, AtTask, Smartsheet, and 2 Plan Desktop.
+Some viable project management software alternatives are WorkZone, Wrike, Clarizen, Workfront, Smartsheet, and Mavenlink.

 These options bring the most popular features of MS Project in terms of ease of access and frequency of use in an easy to afford package.